-- The member holds a pension credit in the LGPS (excluding pension credit additional voluntary contributions (AVCs)).
+- 1. The member holds a pension credit in the LGPS (excluding pension credit additional voluntary contributions (AVCs)).
 Pension credits can be held with one or more administering authorities. - 2.
 The member has not had a crystallisation event with any LGPS pension credits.
 In this instance, a crystallisation event is when LGPS pension credit benefits are in payment.
 A crystallisation event should not be confused with a benefit crystallisation event (BCE).
 For example, a transfer to a QROPS is a BCE but is not a crystallisation event. - 3.
 The member must make an election to transfer their LGPS pension credits at least one year before reaching normal benefit age (NBA).
-For this purpose, NBA is the one attached to the most recently awarded pension credit benefit where the member holds more than one pension credit.
+For this purpose, NBA is the earliest NBA where the member holds more than one pension credit.
+For example, if the member holds a pension credit with an NBA of 65 and a pension credit with an NBA of 67, the NBA for this purpose is 65.